alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 Get-Help Get-EntraUser -Detailed
 ```

-## Use the debug option
+### Use the debug option

 `-Debug` helps you in troubleshooting by providing detailed diagnostic information as you interact with Microsoft Entra PowerShell.
-It can help you understand exactly how your scripts are functioning and where any problems may arise during development and testing phase.
+It can help you understand exactly how your scripts are functioning and where any problems might arise during development and testing phase.

 ```powershell
 Get-EntraUser -Top 1 -Debug